JamitLabs/JLCoordinator/README.md

 ### Stopping a coordinator

 If you want to stop a coordinator you just have to call the `stop()` function.
-If you call `stop()` not only the one coordinator is stopped but it will stop all children and afterwards it informs the parent coordinator that it has removed (`didRemove(child:)`) and stopped (`didStop(child:)`).
+If you call `stop()` not only the one coordinator is stopped but it will stop all children and afterwards it informs the parent coordinator that it has been removed (`didRemove(child:)`) and stopped (`didStop(child:)`).

 ### Getting informed about completed dismissals and presententations

-The **Coordinator** provides through implementing the `PresenterObserving` protocol several functions to getting informed about the dismiss and present completion of `UIViewControllers` or `UINavigationController`.
-If you want to get informed about the dismiss of a view controller just override following function:
+The **Coordinator** provides through implementing the `PresenterObserving` protocol several functions to get informed about the dismiss and present completion of `UIViewControllers` or `UINavigationController`.
+If you want to get informed about the dismissal of a `UIViewController` just override following functions:

 ```swift
 override func presenter(_ presenter: Presenter, didDismiss viewController: UIViewController) {